AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/system-settings/user-settings.md

 import Keys from '@site/src/components/key.ts';

-The User Settings menu may be accessed from the <Keys.SoftKey>User Settings</Keys.SoftKey> softkey on the **System** menu.
+The User Settings menu may be accessed from the <Keys.SoftKey>User Settings</Keys.SoftKey> softkey on the <strong>System</strong> menu.
 You can also get it directly from any other menu by holding down the <Keys.HardKey>Avo</Keys.HardKey> button and pressing
 <Keys.SoftKey>User Settings</Keys.SoftKey>.